 Requirements

-Before installing Pylon, make sure you have:- Linux — amd64 or arm64. macOS is not yet supported (blocked on Keychain credential storage for Claude OAuth).
+Before installing Pylon, make sure you have:- Linux or macOS — amd64 or arm64.
+On macOS, OAuth is not supported — use API key auth instead (see installation).

 - Docker — Pylon runs every agent inside an isolated container.
 Install Docker from docs.docker.com/engine/install.